 - Full name and contact information

 - Professional title

 Based on the Contrast resume template

 - Personal cell phone number

 - Email address: make sure it’s a professional one, not something like email@example.com

-- Full mailing address – some crusty employers still send snail-mail offers & rejection letters.
-Also, this may be handy if you are applying for a position in another city/state to indicate that you’d rather start with a phone interview.
+- Full mailing address.
+Some employers still dispatch job offers and rejection letters by snail mail.
+Adding a postal address may also be necessary if you’re applying for a position in another city/state and what to indicate that you’d rather start with a phone interview.

-- Other social media links: suitable only if those showcase your work e.g. link to a Behance portfolio as a designer or to Instagram as a photographer.
+- More social media links.
+Link other social media profiles only if you want to showcase your work e.g. link to a Behance portfolio as a designer or to Instagram as a photographer.